 If you decide to cancel (or ‘rescind’) the agreement during the cooling–off period, you need to deliver a ‘notice of rescission’ to the agent.

 This simply means giving the agent a written notice or letter which:

-You can hand the notice to the agent in person, deliver it to or leave it at the agent’s office or the agent’s address as given in the agency agreement, email it to an address specified by the agent as an address to which emails to the agent may be sent, or fax it to the agent.
-Make sure to keep a copy for your records.
+You can hand the notice to the agent in person, deliver it to or leave it at the agent's office or the agent’s address as given in the agency agreement, email it to an address specified by the agent as an address to which emails to the agent may be sent, or fax it to the agent.
+Be sure to keep a copy for your records.

 The agent cannot charge you any fees or costs in relation to an agreement that has been rescinded correctly.
 Any money you have already paid to the agent must be refunded to you.